In shift, DHS head says images from border 'horrified' him

 “All migrants seeking asylum must be treated in accordance with the law and with basic decency," the speaker said.

+Asked about the photos and video at a Senate hearing Tuesday, Mayorkas told lawmakers that the issue had been “uppermost in my mind” since he saw them, though it wasn't clear which he had viewed.

+“I was horrified to see the images, and we look forward to learning the facts that are adduced from the investigation, and we will take actions that those facts compel,” he said.
+“We do not tolerate any mistreatment or abuse of a migrant.
+Period.”

-Mayorkas said he wouldn’t explicitly say whether they reflected mistreatment or abuse, deferring instead to a promised investigation.
+Mayorkas said he wouldn’t explicitly say whether they reflected mistreatment or abuse, deferring instead to the investigation.

-“That defies all of the values that we seek to instill in our people,” Mayorkas said, adding that the department will address the situation "with full force” after the investigation is complete.

 The Office of Professional Responsibility is leading the investigation, and will have personnel on the ground full-time monitoring the situation in Del Rio, the agency said.